kostya/eye/README.md

   group "samples" do
     env "A" => "1" # merging to app env
-    chain :grace => 5.seconds, :action => :restart # restarting with 5s interval, one by one.
+    chain :grace => 5.seconds # starting, restarting with 5s interval, one by one.

     # eye daemonized process
     process("sample1") do